Jan 21, 2022

 The projection for future growth includes opening new branches, acquiring a certain amount of new customers, and so on.
 A small business owner can use this to monitor their business’ growth.

-The company’s purpose can be outlined using the vision and mission statement.
-A vision statement should contain your ambition for the company – what you want the company to be.
-Meanwhile, a mission statement reflects what you will do to achieve that ambition.
+The vision statement should contain your ambition for the company – what you want it to be.
+Meanwhile, the mission statement should reflect what you will do to achieve that ambition.

-These statements are useful for aligning every member of the company to act towards the same purpose.
-They also play a vital role in strategic planning as they will shape the strategy to achieve the company’s ambition.
+These statements help align every company member towards the same purpose.
+The mission statement also plays a vital role in strategic planning as it will shape the business strategy to achieve the company’s ambition.

 The next step is to construct your business goals.
-These are a set of accomplishments you want to do within a certain period of time.
-You can set goals for the business in general or split them into departments, like marketing, finance, or operation goals.
+These are a set of accomplishments you want to achieve within a certain period.
+You can set general business goals or split them into departments, such as marketing, finance, or operation goals.

 When constructing a business goal, use the SMART framework to help you track your progress:

-For example, a startup consulting company may set a goal of acquiring 50 clients in the first quarter of operating.
+For example, a startup consulting company may set a goal of acquiring 50 clients in the first quarter of operations.
 The SMART aspects of that goal can be broken down as follows:

 Market analysis is a critical part of a business plan template.
-In this process, you will gather information about your customers and their behaviors as well as the competitors to help you lay a foundation for your business strategies.
+During it, you will conduct market research.
+It involves gathering information about your potential customers and their behaviors as well as the competitors to help you lay a foundation for your business strategies.

-The first step is to narrow down the market you want to involve your business in.
-This will help you to understand the market characteristics better so you can develop a suitable marketing campaign and deliver relevant products.
+The first step is to narrow down the market segment you want to target with your business.
+This will help you better understand the market characteristics so you can develop suitable marketing and sales plans.

 To determine your target market, try to find out who your potential customers are.
 They can be specified using several factors:

-When defining the market size, you need to research the potential number of customers you might have.
+When defining the market size, you need to conduct market research on the potential number of customers.
 That way, you’ll have a better idea of the market cap for your niche.